 When growing coleus seeds, you can select your favorites to propagate more from cuttings.

-Try separating them into fringed, striped, spotted or plain-leaved strains.
+Try separating them into fringed, striped, spotted, or plain-leaved strains.
 These strains were through hybridization and seed selection.

 Some of the newest and most interesting coleus hybrids come from Hort Couture and their Coleus Under the Sea® series.

 Sow seed indoors at any time or outdoors when the temperature is about 60° or 70′.
-Coleus in seed starter kits are as easy to grow as baking a package cake mix.
+Coleus in seed starter kits is as easy to grow as baking a package cake mix.
 All you need to do is add water.

 Video: University Of Florida’s Coleus Breeding Program